-An alternative is to install the mulch, seed, fertilizer, and tackifier in one lift.
-Then, spread or blow straw over the top of the hydromulch at a rate of about 800 to 1,000 pounds per acre.
-Hold straw in place with a standard tackifier.
+- o Installing the mulch, seed, fertilizer, and tackifier in one lift. - Spread or blow straw over the top of the hydromulch at a rate of about 800 to 1,000 pounds per acre. - Hold straw in place with a standard tackifier.

 Both of these approaches will increase cost moderately but will greatly improve and enhance vegetative establishment.
 The increased cost may be offset by the reduced need for:

 - Irrigation

-- o Reapplication of mulch
+- Reapplication of mulch

-- o Repair of failed slope surfaces.
+- Repair of failed slope surfaces.

-This technique works with standard hydromulch (1,500 pounds per acre minimum) and BFM/MBFMs (3,000 pounds per acre minimum).
+This technique works with standard hydromulch (1,500 pounds per acre minimum) and Bonded Fiber Matrix/Mechanically Bonded Fiber Matrix BFM/MBFMs (3,000 pounds per acre minimum).